karthik-d/room-slot-booking/README.md

 #### DELETE Request Example

-- Used to DELETE a Customer
+- Used to DELETE an Admin
  - The following curl command can be used (OR) URL can be used in a browser directly
  ```
  curl -X DELETE http://127.0.0.1:8000/api/admin-detail/2/